 Getting to Koh Rong

 Koh Rong is located off the coast of Sihanoukville, Cambodia’s premier coastal holiday destination.
 It’s a not a bad place in its own right and I stayed at Otres beach, the furthest beach from town, for a week in late 2011.
 Sihanoukville is around 4 hours from Phnom Pehn but delays are common.
 From there it’s a 2 hour boat ride to Koh Rong.

 My home for the week was the local Italian restaurant/guesthouse.
 I’d heard there was a bit of a rat infestation going on in Koh Rong, so I did my research and chose a place which claimed to have a small army of cats to keep me safe.
 They proved a good deterrent; I didn’t see one rat the whole time I was there.
 This small guesthouse is located on a pier, so I was literally sleeping over the ocean, which I found pretty peaceful.
 The whole town runs on generators so power is only available for a few hours in the evenings.
-This isn’t the most up-market of islands and those looking for a bit of luxury should go elsewhere.
+This isn’t the most up-market of islands and those looking for a bit of luxury Koh Rong accommodation might struggle.
 The beach-front bungalows could also be a good option, as long as you don’t mind rats climbing over you while you sleep.

 FURTHER READING: 10 of the Best Beaches in Southeast Asia